gaebar/SEI-Project-2/README.md

 ___
 ### Approach
-As this was a pair coded 'reactathon' with a very limited timeframe, we chose was to focus on functionality.
+As this was a pair coded hackathon with a very limited timeframe, we chose was to focus on functionality.
 For styling we used Bulma which was very helpful.
 Most of our coding was done on one laptop, so we discussed each piece of code and the best approaches.
 We also used the Teletype team coding tool.

 ### Process
 The core idea was to used Webcamstravel API https://webcamstravel.p.rapidapi.com/ and render it on a map (for which we used Mapbox).
 Webcam API gave us access to public cameras from all over the world.
 We used geographic coordinates to show markers of the camera's locations on the map.
 After an user clicks a marker in desired location a popup appears showing more details.
 User can click on the camera image to see a live view from this particular camera in a new window.